pbloem/gestalt.ink/index.md

 <section markdown="1">
 ## Level 1

-<span>These are the topics covered in the early years of most BSc programs.</span>
+<span>These are topics covered in the early years of most BSc programs.</span>

 <div markdown="1">
 ### General